vitalitylearning2021/problemSolvingPyCUDA/index.md

 In the following section, we will provide more details of PyCUDA programming, showing five different ways to perform an elementwise vector summation.

-## Getting started with PyCUDA: five different ways to sum vectors in PyCUDA
+## Getting started with PyCUDA: five different ways to sum vectors

 In order to construct the five examples, we will consider different possibilities offered by PyCUDA.
 In particular: